Here are some fab places to go out in Finsbury Park.

 - Meet Faisal Ahmed Mian who does amazing exercise classes with light sabres and is senior instructor of the Wu Shi Taiji Quan Qi Gong Association.

-- Find out about the local milkman, Alan Banks and postman Csaba Miklos Beck.
+- Find out about the local milkman, Alan Banks (who sadly left the area in summer 2017 to take over his own round in Enfield) and postman Csaba Miklos Beck.

 - Finsbury Park has plenty of campaigners including Zrinka Bralo, Diane Burridge, Sue Jandy, Nicolette Jones, and Ian Shacklock.
 And it’s the home of Jeremy Corbyn MP.